Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Using a liquid eyeliner, like the L’Oréal Paris Infallible Paints Eyeliner in Black Party, line your upper lid with a slight flick at the outer edge for a minimal wing tip.
-If you have hooded eyes and find that achieving wings is near to impossible, apply the liner while your eyes are open.
+Using a waterproof pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner in Black, line your upper lid with a slight flick at the outer edge for a minimal wing tip.
+If you have hooded eyes and find that achieving wings is near to impossible, apply the eyeliner while your eyes are open.

-Reach for a volumizing mascara in the darkest shade you can find, like the L’Oréal Paris Voluminous Original Mascara in Blackest Black.
+Reach for a volumizing fiber mascara in the darkest shade you can find, like the L’Oréal Paris Voluminous X Fiber Mascara in Blackest Black.
 Apply a coat to on both your top and bottom lashes to amp up the drama.
 You can also embrace super-retro vibes by falsies into the mix.
 It’s up to you!

 Here’s where the fun begins!
-To get the doe-eyed look you’re after, use your liquid liner to paint longer lower lashes on.
+To complete the doll lash look, use your eyeliner to draw longer lower lashes on.
 All you have to do is draw dots as close to your lashline as possible and extend them out as far as you’d like.
 Just make sure that they’re thicker at the top and gradually thin out.
 Also draw dots all the way out to below the wing so that the shape of your eye can be maintained.
 Don’t get upset if your first go around doesn’t go exactly as expected—these lashes are no easy task at first, but with patience and practice you’ll become a pro!
 Dip a cotton swab into micellar water to clean up any mistakes.

 Voila!
-Just like that you have retro lashes like the runway models.
-Once you get more comfortable with this eye makeup trend, feel free to experiment with other eyeliner and mascara color combos for a fun, bright look for spring and summer.
-After all, the sixties were never shy about color!
+Just like that you have doll lashes like the runway models.
+Once you get more comfortable with this eye makeup trend, feel free to experiment with other eyeliner and mascara color combos for a fun, bright look.
+After all, the ‘60s were never shy about color!
 And if you really want to take it a step further, pair it with your favorite mod-inspired lip for a fashion statement that will have heads turning.